-2.5 Utility and Home Energy Assistance at Initial Application
+2.5 Utility and Home Energy Assistance at Initial Application-Applications Submitted Prior to October 1, 2021

 Participating tenants may request utility and home energy assistance from IERA.
 To be eligible, the applicant must have a past due balance with the utility vendor at the time of application.
 IERA can provide assistance for past due, outstanding, and/or previously invoiced utility bills commencing on April 1, 2020.
-The total may not exceed twelve (12) months of assistance for any combination of rent, utility/ home energy, and internet assistance.
+The total may not exceed 18 months of assistance for any combination of rent and utility/ home energy assistance.